Jean Eisenhart remembers that first painting of a lighthouse perched on a rocky shore.

 The newest member of the group, Jewel Stough, said she stumbled upon the class when she stopped by the center last year to take advantage of free tax preparation.
 A new retiree, Stough, 64, said she immediately enrolled.

-Each week, "I look forward to it,"
+Each week, "I look forward to it," she said.

 As the ladies work, Jan Zeigler spends a few minutes